XFT: Unlocking the Power of Code Instruction Tuning by Simply Merging Upcycled Mixture-of-Experts: Discussion

 \subsection{Preliminary Theoretical Explanation}

 We provide a preliminary theoretical explanation of \ours by considering a simplified variant of it.
 Let’s start by analyzing the two major steps of \ours: \begin{itemize}[leftmargin=1em] \itemsep{0pt} \item \textbf{Step 1: Upcycling}.
-According to the scaling law~\cite{kaplan2020scaling}, the upcycled \moe model performs better than the normal SFT dense model due to more trainable parameters. \item \textbf{Step 2: Merging}.
-We consider a simplified variant of \ours, where the upcycled \moe model (e.g., \oursmoe) can be viewed as the ensembling of two dense models and the merged dense model (e.g., \oursmerge) can be viewed as the merging of the same two dense models; see Appendix \ref{sec:theoratical_analysis} for more details.
-As such, we can directly apply the theoretical analyzing process in Section 4 of~\cite{wortsman2022model} to analyze the performance difference between the upcycled \moe model and the merged dense model, which is initially designed to analyze the performance difference between model ensembling and model merging.
-According to~\cite{wortsman2022model}, the convexity of the loss can help the merged dense model achieve a similar expected loss as that of the upcycled \moe model. \end{itemize}
+According to the scaling laws~\cite{kaplan2020scaling}, the upcycled \moe model performs better than the normal SFT dense model due to more trainable parameters. \item \textbf{Step 2: Merging}.
+We consider a simplified variant of \ours, where the upcycled \moe model (e.g., \oursmoe) can be viewed as the ensembling of two dense models and the merged dense model (e.g., \oursmerge) can be viewed as the merging of the same two dense models.
+More details are included in Appendix \ref{sec:theoratical_analysis}.
+As such, we can directly apply the theoretical analyzing process in Section 4 of Model Soups~\cite{wortsman2022model} to analyze the performance difference between the upcycled \moe model and the merged dense model, which is initially designed to analyze the performance difference between model ensembling and model merging.
+According to the analysis~\cite{wortsman2022model}, the convexity of the loss can help the merged dense model achieve a similar expected loss as that of the upcycled \moe model. \end{itemize}

-Overall, the \textbf{Upcycling} step improves the performance with more trainable parameters, while the \textbf{Merging} step maintains the upcycled MoE-level performance with only dense-model compute.
-Consequently, we provide a preliminary theoretical explanation for the effectiveness of \ours.
+Overall, our preliminary theoretical explanation shows that (1) the \textbf{Upcycling} step improves the performance with more trainable parameters, and (2) the \textbf{Merging} step can provably maintain the performance of the aforementioned simplified \moe model with only dense-model compute.